Troubleshooting the Endura Flap

 Not sure how to measure your sliding glass door track?
-Most panels require you to measure your track from the deepest point in the bottom of the track all the way to the inside of the top track.
+Most patio door panels require you to measure your track from the deepest point in the bottom of the track all the way to the inside of the top track.
 In other words, where the panel will actually be sitting!
 For Hale panels, you’ll need to measure from the same point in the very bottom, but only up to the track wall at the top.
 Width is also important, and most panels require a width minimum of ⅞ or 1 inch.
 Most panels are designed to straddle a pencil-sized rail in the bottom track, which helps keep the panel steady.

 We take great care in building quality pet doors.
 Occasionally, even the best pet door is subjected to an overly rough journey on its way to you.
 Things can happen, and we are here to help fix them!
 In rare instances we have to ship you an entire new pet door, sometimes we need to ship a new part to replace a broken part, and usually it’s an easy fix without having to wait on any new parts.
 If something is broken, just give us a call and we’ll figure out what we need to send to replace it!

 If your flap looks totally normal, but just isn’t pulling up the floating threshold in the bottom of the frame, the Endura Flap magnets may have shifted out of alignment.
 The magnet removal can be done before or after installing the pet door!
 You’ll need to remove the threshold from the bottom of the frame, and then use an item such as a pencil to align the magnet(s) with the magnet(s) in the bottom of the flap.
 If the threshold is difficult to remove, try using pliers!
 It is not too fragile, but if you damage or break the threshold, let us know and we can always send you a new one.